derwiki/ebook-search/README.md

 # Overview
-This application will take an ebook and build a semantic search engine over the contents
+This application will take an ebook and build a semantic search engine over the contents.

 The code is all cribbed from the super helpful video [5.
 OpenAI Embeddings API - Searching Financial Documents](https://www.youtube.com/watch?v=xzHhZh7F25I) by Part Time Larry.

-Specifically, the code came from this [iPython Notebook](https://colab.research.google.com/drive/1tttDqgnWL9yJtmlOFXJqA-BjQ1Pyfpax?usp=sharing#scrollTo=bUPM0-8iLNK0)
+* Specifically, the code came from this [iPython Notebook](https://colab.research.google.com/drive/1tttDqgnWL9yJtmlOFXJqA-BjQ1Pyfpax?usp=sharing#scrollTo=bUPM0-8iLNK0).

 # Usage and example

+For the example shown below, I took the first chapter from "Less is Lost" and dumped it into the file ' chapter1-sunset.txt'.
+For copyright reasons we cannot include that input text in this repository.

 Everything is hardcoded, so you'll need to:
 1. Prepare the input CSV from an ebook using `sentence_formatter.py`
    1. Change the input `open()` and the output `open()` filenames